 The dynamics of electrons allow us to hold a computer in our hand that detects signals of microvolts, from a 500 watt satellite source some 22,200 miles away.
-The computer in our hand makes logical decisions nearly a billion times a second, using some $10^{12}$ components, with hardly any errors.
+The computer in our hand makes logical decisions nearly a billion times a second, using some 1012 components, with hardly any errors.

-The fundamental laws that govern these phenomena are Maxwell's equations.
 These laws are so general that they are often thought to have limited practical applicability: their application is often thought to depend on precise knowledge of the detailed properties of matter, knowledge that is often unknown, always hard to acquire.
 This paper is about a notable exception: conservation of current.
 Conservation of current is true universally, on all scales, independent of the detailed properties of matter.

-Kirchhoff's current law illustrates the importance of conservation of current.
+Kirchoff's current law illustrates the importance of conservation of current.
 Kirchoff's laws use a set of currents and voltages to predict the performance of systems operating with currents ranging from femtoamps to kiloamps, with potentials from microvolts to hundreds of volts, in resistors ranging from tenths of an ohm to sometimes tens of gigohms.
 Kirchoff's laws are simple, compact and easy to use.
 They are also exact in branched one dimensional systems, when current is defined to include displacement current.
 Electrical systems follow Kirchoff's current law exactly because conservation of current is universal.